 For peach cobbler you need ripe but firm peaches.
 They shouldn't be mushy, but should have some give when you squeeze them.
 Ripe peaches have the most flavor and will bake up soft and jammy.
 Your cobbler is only going to be as delicious as the fruit you use, so make sure your peaches have flavor.

-There's no need to peel peaches for cobbler.
+I don't peel the peaches for cobbler.
 The peels seem to disappear into the delicious jamminess of the roasted fruit.
 If you're really averse to peach skin (like my mom), you can quickly peel the peaches by cutting slits in the skin at the top and bottom, blanching them in boiling water for 20 seconds, then into an ice bath.
 The skins will slide right off.

 Can I use frozen peaches?